 For complete tourist information, please visit the Greater Fort Lauderdale Convention & Visitors Bureau, write firstname.lastname@example.org, or call 1-800-22-SUNNY (78669).

-More than 15 years of successful redevelopment has helped transform Fort Lauderdale Beach from a seasonal tourist spot to a year round, world class family resort destination.
+Many years of successful redevelopment has helped transform Fort Lauderdale Beach from a seasonal tourist spot to a year-round, world-class family resort destination.